The Foundation for a Meaningful Life

 • Defining ways data can be collected

-• Investigating, creating, and interpreting scatter plots
+• Representing and interpreting data using line plots

 Algebraic Thinking